marlawinstead/surfs_up/README.md

 Overview

 In this project, we are analyzing datasets for weather in Oahu, Hawaii.
 We are planning to open a store that sells surfboards and ice cream, but will need investor backing.
 The investor, W. Avy, would like weather data analyzed to determine if this is a good company for him to invest in.
-The main concern is about if the temperatures and if this company is sustainable to be in business year-round.
+The main concern is about how the temperature differs in certain seasons and if this company is sustainable to be in business year-round.

 Results